How Can You Create an Income Bridge to Delay SS?

 Let's use an example of a married couple, Chris and Jamie, who are retiring at 62.
 Jamie, the lower-earning spouse, plans to take SS immediately, but they want to delay Chris's higher SS benefit until 70 to maximize their guaranteed income for their joint lifespan.
 They need to create $30,000 in additional annual income for those 8 years (from 62-70) while they are waiting for Chris' SS benefit to begin.
 Here are three strategies they could use to comfortably bridge the gap:

-Annuity Bridge: Use a portion of their investment portfolio to buy a single-premium 8-year immediate annuity paying $30,000/year.
+Annuity Bridge: Use a portion of their investment portfolio to buy a single-premium 8-year fixed immediate annuity paying $30,000/year.
 This provides a steady, guaranteed monthly paycheck that can cover essential expenses until their Social Security benefits begin.
 Even though CPI-linked annuities are not available today, they can buy an annuity with a fixed annual cost-of-living increase of 2-4% which will cover most of the inflation they will likely experience.
+Quotes for immediate annuities can be obtained here.

 Portfolio Bridge: Take larger withdrawals from their investment portfolio over those 8 years (62-70) and then reduce those withdrawals in their 70s and 80s.
 They can do this confidently, knowing that their much larger Social Security check will replace a bigger share of that income later on, and spending also typically declines in those later decades.
 For example, Chris and Jamie could take 6-8% from their portfolio in the first eight years and then 3% in later decades after SS kicks in.